-Since 2017, we have concentrated a substantial portion of our research and development efforts on the treatment of Alzheimer's disease, an area of research that has seen significant failure rates.
+We have concentrated a substantial portion of our research and development efforts on the treatment of Alzheimer's disease, an area of research that has seen significant failure rates.
 Further, our product candidates are based on new scientific approaches and novel technology, which makes it difficult to predict the time and cost of product candidate development and likelihood of success.

-Since 2017, we have concentrated a substantial portion of our research and development efforts on experimental methods for the treatment of Alzheimer's disease.
-Prior efforts by biopharmaceutical companies to develop new treatments for Alzheimer's disease have seen very limited clinical success.
-Notwithstanding these substantial challenges to date, we seek to improve brain health by addressing the neurodegeneration and neuroinflammation components of Alzheimer's disease.
-Our lead drug candidate for Alzheimer's disease is based on a new approach of stabilizing - but not removing - a critical protein in the brain.
-We cannot be certain that our novel technologies will lead to an approvable or marketable product.
+We have concentrated substantially all of our research and development efforts on experimental methods for the treatment of Alzheimer's disease.
+Prior efforts by biopharmaceutical companies in the field of neurodegenerative diseases, including efforts to develop new treatments for Alzheimer's disease, have seen many failures and very limited clinical success.
+Since 2003, many new types and classes of drugs have been developed and tested in Alzheimer's disease, including monoclonal antibodies, gamma secretase modulators and inhibitors, β -site amyloid precursor protein cleaving enzyme (BACE) inhibitors, receptor for advanced glycation end-products (RAGE) inhibitors, nicotinic partial agonists and allosteric modulators, serotonin subtype receptor (5HT6) antagonists, and others, but virtually all of these scientific programs have failed in Phase 3 or earlier testing.
+Developing and, if approved, commercializing a novel treatment for Alzheimer's disease subjects us to many challenges, including obtaining regulatory approval from FDA and other regulatory authorities who have only a limited set of precedents to rely on.
+Notwithstanding the substantial challenges historically associated with the development of new treatments for Alzheimer's disease.
+Our lead drug candidate for Alzheimer's disease is based on a new approach of stabilizing-but not removing-a critical protein in the brain.
+We cannot be certain that our novel technologies will yield clinical results that support the approval of a safe and effective therapeutic product or, if approvable, that such a product will be marketable.
 In addition, because FDA has limited comparators to evaluate our lead drug candidate, we could experience a longer than expected regulatory review process and increased development costs.

-We are heavily dependent on the success of simufilam, our product candidate which is still under development.
-If this product candidate does not receive regulatory approval, we will be unable to generate product revenue and our business may be harmed.
+We are heavily dependent on the success of simufilam, our lead product candidate which is still under development.
+If this product candidate fails one or both of our on-going Phase 3 clinical trials, or does not receive regulatory approval, we will be unable to generate product revenue and our business will be harmed.

-Since inception, we have not succeeded in getting regulatory approval for our product candidates and we may never do so.
 In recent years, we have invested a significant portion of our efforts and financial resources in the development of simufilam and, to a much lesser extent, SavaDx, for the treatment and detection of Alzheimer's disease, respectively.
-Our future success is substantially dependent on our ability to successfully complete clinical development and obtain regulatory approval for simufilam, which may never occur.
-We expect that a substantial portion of our efforts and expenditures over the next few years will be devoted to simufilam and, to a much lesser extent, SavaDx.
+Our business is substantially dependent on our ability to successfully complete clinical development and obtain regulatory approval for simufilam, which may never occur.
+The results of clinical studies are subject to a variety of factors, and there can be no assurance that simufilam will advance to regulatory approval, be approved by applicable regulatory agencies, or be successfully commercialized.

+We expect that a substantial portion of our efforts and expenditures over the next few years will continue to be devoted to simufilam and, to a much lesser extent, SavaDx.
 This will require additional clinical development, management of clinical and manufacturing activities, regulatory approval in one or more national jurisdictions and obtaining commercial-scale manufacturing supply.
 Substantial investment and significant efforts will be required before we can generate any revenues from any commercial sales of our product candidates.
 We cannot be certain that we will be able to successfully complete any of these activities.